 11. Sales of food or drink prepared for consumption on the premises of any veteran’s service organization chartered by Congress, including auxiliary units.

 12. Sales of food or drink to qualifying hospitals or qualified health care institutions.

 13. Leasing or renting of real property for use primarily for religious worship to a non-profit organization that qualifies under §501(c)(3) of the United States Internal Revenue Code.

 Organizations that qualify for an exemption may need to apply annually to the Arizona Department of Revenue for exemption from Arizona’s Transaction Privilege Tax.
-More information can be found on the Arizona Department of Revenue website and in the A.R.S, Title 42, Chapter 5 and in Title 15, Chapter 5 of the Arizona Administrative Code.
+Check the Arizona Department of Revenue website and A.R.S, Title 42, Chapter 5 and in Title 15, Chapter 5 of the Arizona Administrative Code for more information.